bparanj/crystal/computer/electronics/design/led-circuit.md

 ### Understanding LED Polarity

-1. **Anode (Positive Side):** The longer lead of an LED is typically the anode, or the positive side.
+1. **Anode (Positive Side):** The longer lead of an LED is  the anode, or the positive side.
 This is the side that should be connected to the positive terminal of a power source.

 2. **Cathode (Negative Side):** The shorter lead is usually the cathode, or the negative side.
 This side should be connected to the negative terminal of the power source.